kimamovic21/udemy-reactjs-testing-course-johnsmilga/04-mock-service-worker/README.md

 } from './mocks/handlers';

 describe('App', () => {
+   // Existing tests...
   test('shows error message when fetching posts fails', async () => {
     // By default, the server is configured to return the mock data.
-To test how the application handles errors, we need to explicitly configure the server to simulate a failure.
-This is done using the line server.use(...errorHandler);
+    // To test how the application handles errors, we need to explicitly configure the server to simulate a failure.
+    // This is done using the line server.use(...errorHandler);
     server.use(...getErrorHandler);
     render(<App />);
-    expect(
-      await screen.findByText(/failed to fetch posts/i)
+    expect(await screen.findByText(/failed to fetch posts/i)).toBeInTheDocument();
-    ).toBeInTheDocument();
   });
   test('shows error message when creating a post fails', async () => {
     const user = userEvent.setup();